ecogood/ecg-quicktest-app/ECG.md

 ECG Feedback

 * Max Value is not 126 but 128.
-Concretely, for a company XX and for self-employed XX.
+Concretely, for a company 128 and for self-employed 122.
 * I need the test cases that the test designers have defined, so that I can program them in the software.
-*